armin-fx/BandedScad/doc/math_function.md

 #### zero_bisection [^][contents]
 [zero_bisection]: #zero_bisection-
-Find zero of a function with bisection method.\
+Find zero of a function with bisection method.
 This set the next end-point half between `a` and `b`.
 The next point is always between `a` and `b`.
 This new point will used together with the one of the last end-points which has the other sign.
 And then it will repeat the procedure.

+_Arguments:_
 ```OpenSCAD
 zero_bisection (fn, a, b, deviation, iteration)
 ```